Oscarg2010/MCW-BCDR/Whiteboard design session/WDS trainer guide - Business continuity and disaster recovery.md

 4. CI has struggled with DR solutions with respect to the Data tier of their application.
 They need to understand how this will work with IaaS and PaaS solutions for SQL Server and SQL DB.

-5. They have new solutions they are building, and they want to set standards for how they are designed with BCDR in mind

-6. CI's corporate datacenter in the US is in a hurricane-prone region, and they need a backup datacenter that mirrors the core functions they have here.
+5. CI's corporate datacenter in the US is in a hurricane-prone region, and they need a backup datacenter that mirrors the core functions they have here.
 They don't want to build another datacenter.

 ### Customer objections